expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 2. Build your app (e.g., `npx expo run:ios` or `npx expo run:android`).

-**Try it.** Open the app, leave the app, long press on the icon.
+🏃**Try it.** Open the app, leave the app, long press on the icon.
 Do you get a quick action?

 3. Run `npx @expo/fingerprint@latest fingerprint.json`.
 Did it change?